Canon G7 X Mark II vs Fujifilm X-T30

 |Panasonic LX10« »||-||stereo||mono||-||-||micro||2.0||Y||-||-||Panasonic LX10|

 |Sony RX100 IV« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 IV|

 It is notable that the X-T30 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

-Both the G7X Mark II and the X-T30 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the X-T30 followed on from the Fujifilm X-T20.
+The X-T30 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G7 X Mark II or the Fujifilm X-T30 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.